Restaurant Anti-Harassment Training has become an employee development standard practice across the U.S.

 Imagine an Inappropriate Sexual Comment …

 Can you imagine a situation where a manager has too much to drink and somehow makes an inappropriate sexual comment or suggestion to an employee?
-And then being aware of the incident, other, more senior managers don’t do anything about it?
+Furthermore, even though they are aware of the incident, other, more senior managers don’t do anything about it?

 It has happened before, and it can happen at your restaurant!

 The legal threshold is whether the restaurant or managers knew (or reasonably should have known) the behavior was occurring, and failed to take appropriate corrective action.
 Restaurants who tolerate this kind of behavior are in a dangerous position.

 Additionally, it’s more than just money on the line.
 It’s also the restaurant’s reputation that’s at stake.
 There is no such thing as a good result from bad press concerning restaurant harassment.